MM45/FV-XMSS-EC/README.md

 provers Z3 4.13.4 and Alt-Ergo 2.6.0 (as specified in `easycrypt.project`).

 ## Repository Structure and Contents
-This repository is structured as follows.
+This repository is structured as follows (excluding versioning- and build-related material).
 * `proofs/`: All scripts relevant to the formal verification of the security of XMSS (both as standalone and as a component of SPHINCS⁺) and the fix of the security proof of SPHINCS⁺.